neithernut/status/README.md

 update would happen near the *beginning* of a second.
 Is this important for a desktop widget?
 Probably (well, most certainly) not.
 But it's *nice* to have.

-I'm actually not 100% sure whether my approach works, but worst case the thing is on par with what you normally get.
+I'm actually not 100% sure whether my approach works, especially in the event of clock adjustments, which may occur rather regularly on machines running an NTP client.
+At least multiple instances appear to "tick" in sync as one would expect.
+Worst case the thing is on par with what you normally get.

 ### Fiddle around with `io_uring`